yoga1290/ffmpeg-usermedia-experiment/readme.md

 # What's this?

-This is an experiment which aims to capture HTML5 [`MediaStream`](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) coming from a web browser webcam, pass it to [Express](https://expressjs.com/) server through a [Socket.IO](https://socket.io/) namespace which will be buffered and stream through Express endpoint as HTTP partial contents
+This is an experiment which aims to capture HTML5 [`MediaStream`](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) coming from a web browser webcam, pass it to [Express](https://expressjs.com/) server through a [Socket.IO](https://socket.io/) namespace which will be buffered and stream through Express endpoint as [HTTP partial/range requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Range_requests)

 # Enviroment